moonblade/Backup-Script/README.md

 # backup scripts

-Use rclone to backup important data.
+Use rclone to backup important data to box cloud.

 `prepareBackup.sh`